 - You were suspected of DWAI solely because you carried a medical marijuana I.D. card.5

-- Your DUI breath or blood test was not conducted in accordance with 5 CCR 1005-2 regulations.
+- Your DUI breath or blood test was done in violation of 5 CCR 1005-2 regulations.

 Additional Reading